 Except for just when you've gotten used to it acting that way, and then one day, you leave it on level 2 or 3, and then it suddenly starts blowing at a level 2 or 3, just as it should be.

 The reason for this is fairly obvious.
-If your heater switch is older and starting to feel it's age, their are many components that can be wearing out and losing the strong connections they once had.
+If your heater switch is older and starting to feel its age, there are many components that can be worn out and losing the strong connections they once had.
 This can create a break in one of several circuits or mechanical processes that show up as time marches on.
-The more these parts wear down, the less connections they make, and the more often your car's heating system acts up.
+The more these parts wear down, the fewer connections they make, and the more often your car's heating system acts up.

 If you find that your heater seems to work fine for a while, then stops working or working as strongly, but then comes back full force after being off and allowed to cool down for a while; this can be evidence that your heater switch is wearing out.

 This symptom also reveals a dysfunctional resistor switch.
-As you car travels with you through time, it stops being able to handle the heat that resistors often naturally generate while in operation.
-When this happens, the switch can get hotter than it's mean to, which tires it out, and can cause it to go temporarily awol.
-After an often brief cool down period, it will spring back to life like nothing was ever wrong in the first place, only to go out again when it gets too hot.
+As your car travels with you through time, it stops being able to handle the heat that resistors often naturally generate while in operation.
+When this happens, the switch can get hotter than it's meant to, which tires it out, and can cause it to go temporarily awol.
+After an often brief cool-down period, it will spring back to life like nothing was ever wrong in the first place, only to go out again when it gets too hot.